-Rates on annuities have bounced back strongly since the referendum.
+Rates on annuities have bounced back to levels unseen since 2014.
 So are they a viable option for your retirement income, or are they simply destined to disappear for good?

 The big losers from the pension freedom plans, announced by George Osborne when he was Chancellor of the Exchequer (remember that?), were annuities.

 An annuity basically allows you to turn your pension pot into an income for life (learn more about them here), but they had been heavily criticised in the years leading up to the launch of the freedoms as offering poor value for money.

 By giving pensioners greater freedom over exactly how their money is managed, and removing the requirement to purchase an annuity, annuities had been dealt a severe blow.

 This was then added to by the Brexit vote, which caused the rates on offer from these products to crash to new lows.

 However, the fortunes for annuities may be on the rise once again, with annuity rates now at the highest level seen in eight years.

 Analysis by Hargreaves Lansdown has shown that someone with a £100,000 pension pot could turn that into an annual income of £5,940 through an annuity.
 The last time this return was so high was back in August 2014.